 c) that the United Nations Office for the Coordination of Humanitarian Affairs (UN-OCHA) which has the mandate to coordinate international humanitarian assistance, disaster relief and disaster mitigation convenes the Working Group on Emergency Telecommunications (WGET), an inter-agency forum of entities concerned with humanitarian assistance;

-d) that WGET is following up on potential applications of Resolution 645 (WRC-2000) to deal with regulatory issues, specifically regarding the trans-border use of telecommunication equipment during acute emergencies;

 e) that the Istanbul Declaration of WTDC-02 included among a number of pressing issues, the importance of emergency telecommunications;

 f) that the 1998 Intergovernmental Conference on Emergency Telecommunications (ICET-98), with the participation of 76 countries and various intergovernmental and non-governmental organizations, adopted the Tampere Convention on the Provision of Telecommunication Resources for Disaster Mitigation and Relief Operations.
 In 1998, 33 States signed this comprehensive Convention which also contains an article dealing with the removal of regulatory barriers.
-Thirty ratifications or definitive signatures are needed by June 2003 for entry in force;
+The Tampere Convention entered into force 8th January 2015.
+The Status as at end of January 2018 is 60 signatories and 48 parties.;

-g) that the World Radiocommunication Conference (Istanbul, 2000), has revisited Resolution 644 (Rev.WRC-2000) which:
+g) that the World Radiocommunication Conference (Geneva, 2015), has revisited Resolution 647 Rev.WRC-15) which:

-urges administrations to take all practical steps to facilitate the rapid deployment and effective use of telecommunication resources for disaster mitigation and disaster relief operations by reducing and where possible removing regulatory barriers and strengthening trans-border cooperation between States;
+considers that administrations have been urged to take all practical steps to facilitate the rapid deployment and effective use of telecommunication resources for early warning, emergency, disaster mitigation and relief operations by reducing and, where possible, removing regulatory barriers and strengthening global, regional and transborder cooperation between States;

-invites the ITU-R to continue to study, as a matter of urgency, those aspects of radiocommunications that are relevant to disaster mitigation and relief operations;
+resolves that ITU-R continue through its study groups to study those aspects of radiocommunications/ICTs that are relevant to early warning, disaster prediction, detection, mitigation and relief operations taking into account Resolution ITU-R 55;

 h) that the Information Technology Agreement (ITA) of the World Trade Organization (WTO) aims at eliminating import duties on all information technology equipment including wireless terminals and equipment;